Wilderness Mental Health First Responder

 Available In-Person and Online

-Join a cohort of nature-based educators and leaders for 4 weeks of live online WMHFA training to include experiential learning games, realistic scenarios, and lectures rich with meaningful stories.
+Join a cohort of nature-based educators and leaders for 4 weeks of live online WMHFR training to include experiential learning games, realistic scenarios, and lectures rich with meaningful stories.

 Select a January start or a February start.